pgackerman/ProgrammingAssignment2/README.md

 returned by makeCacheMatrix.
 If the inverse has been computed, and the matrix has not changed, cacheSolve retrieves and returns the inverse from the cache.

+### Testing

+I created the file Programming Assignment2 test.txt so that I can copy the commands necessary to create a "random" matrix and find its inverse.

 ### Deviation from coding norms

 I prefer to put the start of a block ( "{" ) on its own line, rather than the